ACTL5100-T1-2022/github-showcase-page-aim-high/README.md

-# Actuarial Theory and Practice A
+# Actuarial Theory and Practice A - Aim High

 _"Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn" - Benjamin Franklin_